TeKrop/overfast-api/README.md

 [![License: MIT](https://img.shields.io/github/license/TeKrop/overfast-api)](https://github.com/TeKrop/overfast-api/blob/master/LICENSE)
 ![Mockup OverFast API](https://files.tekrop.fr/overfast_api_logo_full_1000.png)

-> OverFast API gives data about Overwatch 2 heroes, gamemodes, and players statistics by scraping Blizzard pages.
+> OverFast API gives data about Overwatch 2 heroes, gamemodes, maps and players statistics by scraping Blizzard pages.
 Built with **FastAPI** and **Beautiful Soup**, and uses **nginx** as reverse proxy and **Redis** for caching.
 By using a specific cache system, it minimizes calls to Blizzard pages (which can be very slow), and quickly returns accurate data to users.
 All duration values are also returned in seconds for convenience.

-## 👷 W.I.P. 👷

-- Additional data about gamemodes and maps

 ## Table of contents
 * [✨ Live instance](#-live-instance)